+Since tomatoes like full sun and well-watered soil, Spain has a perfect climate for growing tomatoes and produces around 3 million tons a year.
 Just as canning fruit and vegetables were common tasks for women around the US for many summers, putting up bottles of sofrito, (a mixture of stewed tomatoes, onions, and garlic) is for women in the Spanish countryside.

 Choosing Fresh Tomatoes

+There are many varieties of tomatoes.
 Visually you can distinguish between the small cherry tomatoes, the larger round tomato (such as the beefsteak) and the plum or Roma tomatoes, which are oblong.

 So, lots of tomatoes we see in supermarkets are gassed with ethylene to turn them red.
 This practice has been in place for several decades.
 When you choose fresh tomatoes at the store, pick tomatoes that are firm, but give slightly when you press the flesh with a finger.
 To soften a tomato, take it out of the plastic bag and leave it on the kitchen counter or windowsill for a day or two.